How to watch FA Cup stream: Manchester United - Liverpool, 15 other ties

 - Man City stage late comeback to beat 4th-tier Cheltenham Town

-Up next is The Big One, The One We’ve All Been Waiting For, The Tie Of The Round: Manchester United – Liverpool.
-Only this time, there’s the added bonus that someone has to win.
+RECAP – The Big One, The One We’ve All Been Waiting For, The Tie Of The Round — Manchester United – Liverpool — lived up to the hype and overdelivered.
+Thankfully, this time someone had to win.

-The day’s fixtures began with Chelsea dispatching Championship side Luton Town by way of a Tammy Abraham hat trick.
+Sunday’s fixtures began with Chelsea dispatching Championship side Luton Town by way of a Tammy Abraham hat trick.
+While the final game on Sunday saw Everton handle Championship side Sheffield Wednesday easily at Goodison Park as Dominic Calvert-Lewin, Richarlison and Yerry Mina were all on target.

 RECAP – Saturday’s late game saw Premier League giants and title chasers Manchester City visit League Two side Cheltenham Town at the Jonny-Ricks Stadium.
 USMNT goalkeeper Zack Steffen made his seventh start of the season (all competitions), including five of Man City’s last nine games.